Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 <center>
   {% include image.html url="/assets/images/Post_COVID19/SIRD.png" description="SIRD Model.
 To each box corresponds a
   category of the SIRD model.
 The arrows represent the flux of people between categories.
-On top of the arrows you find the amount of people that change category per units of time" %}
+On top of the arrows you find the amount of people that change category per unit of time" %}
 </center>